plazolas/laravel/readme.md

     php artisan serve

+## Demo Website :

+    <a href="http://abrelamente.com/laravel/public">Waltz Realty</a>

-## Contact me when you are ready to plug in your own FLEX MLS Service
+## Contact me when you are ready to:

-##
+    Integrate FLEX MLS or other real state service account in real time.

+    Capture leads into your favorite CRM (Customer Relations Management) System.